 All students and staff are made aware of the process that exists to enable students to make an appeal with the College, or directly with Pearson, relating to the external or internally awarded assessment outcomes.
 The investigation of appeals and complaints provides an important source of feedback for the College, which contributes to the enhancement of the quality of learning opportunities and of processes for maintaining academic standards.
-College complaints and appeals policies and forms are accessible online on the College's SharePoint and the HE Student area within GOAL (Virtual Learning Environment), with accessible versions also available.
-These policies are also included within all H.E Course Handbooks.
 Staff and students are made aware of the relevant policies and procedures at induction.
+Policies and processes for concerns, complaints and appeals are accessible, robust and inclusive, and enable early resolution wherever possible.
+Concerns, complaints and appeals policies and procedures, including information about them, are clear and transparent to students, those advising them and those implementing the processes.
+Formal and informal stages of the processes are clearly articulated.

 The College's Complaints Policy and Procedure is managed by the Quality Team.
 The Assessment Appeals Procedure is distinctive and separate from the Complaints Policy, and is managed by curriculum teams.
 Both policies clearly define stages and indicative timescales.
-At the point where internal procedures have been completed, the College ensures that the student or complainant is provided with a clear written statement, confirming that its internal procedures have reached completion, stating the outcome that has been reached, and advising the student or complainant of any relevant external procedures to which they have recourse if they remain dissatisfied.
+Where internal procedures have been exhausted, the College ensures that the student or complainant is provided with a clear written statement, confirming that its internal procedures have reached completion, outlining the outcome, and advising the student or complainant of any relevant external bodies to contact, should they remain dissatisfied.

-Both policies apply to current students, including those on placement or engaged in work-based learning, or on an approved leave of absence; and recent students, giving those who have recently left their programme the opportunity to raise issues of appeal or complaint in a reasonable period after the end of their studies.
-The College has in place a tracking system to monitor learning points from cases irrespective of the outcome of the individual case.
-The Assessment Appeals Procedure sits within the Assessment and IQA Policy.
+Both policies apply to current students, including those on placement or engaged in work-based learning, or on an approved leave of absence; and recent students, giving those who have recently left their programme the opportunity to raise issues of appeal or complaint, within 12 months, after the end of their studies.
+The College has a system in place to monitor learning points from cases, irrespective of the outcome of the individual case.

-Where the College is delivering higher education qualifications in collaboration with other higher education institutions, the partner institution will provide College staff and students with clear information about their procedures for complaints and appeals, which includes making it explicit to which body an appeal or complaint must be directed, and the extent to which the partner institution would be involved in considering such an appeal or complaint.
-Students studying on higher education programmes at Walsall College, which are delivered in collaboration with a partner higher education institution, have the ultimate right of appeal to that awarding institution where procedures at the College have been exhausted.
+Where the College is delivering higher education qualifications, in collaboration with other higher education institutions, the partner institution will provide College staff and students with clear information about their procedures for complaints and appeals.
+This includes clear signposting to where an appeal or complaint must be directed, and the extent to which the partner institution would be involved in considering such an appeal or complaint.
+Students studying on higher education programmes at Walsall College, which are delivered in collaboration with a partner higher education institution, have the right to appeal to that awarding institution, where procedures at the College have been exhausted.

-If the complaint relates to a Higher Education (HE) course and the College Appeals process has been exhausted, students can contact the Office of the Independent Adjudicator (OIA).
-Students can check if their complaint is eligible by visiting their 'Can you complain to us?' page: Link to webpage to the OIA
+If the complaint relates to a Higher Education (HE) course, the internal College Appeals process has been exhausted (evidenced by a Completion of Procedures (CoP) letter from the College), students can contact the Office of the Independent Adjudicator (OIA).
+Students can check if their complaint is eligible by visiting their 'Can you complain to us?' page.

-You can complain using their online system: How to access the online IOA system or download a Complaint Form: Link to the pdf complaints form from the IOA
+You can complain using their online system: 'How to access the online OIA system' or download a Complaint Form.
 The OIA should send an acknowledgement that they have received the complaint within ten days.